alexandertsai/mcp-telegram/README.md

 Edit your Claude Desktop configuration:

+Open Claude desktop, go to settings (cmd+,), click on Developer and then Edit Config.
+Edit the claude)desktop_config.json file.
+Make sure developer mode is enabled.

 **macOS**: `~/Library/Application Support/Claude/claude_desktop_config.json`
 **Windows**: `%APPDATA%\Claude\claude_desktop_config.json`

-Alternatively, go to settings, click on Developer and then Edit Config.
-Make sure developer mode is enabled.

-Add this to your config (replace with your actual credentials) :
+Add this to your config (replace with your actual credentials).
+Press command+s to save. :

 ```json
 "mcpServers": {